Simultaneous shape and topology optimization of wings: Results

-Comparing the internal structures obtained when considering the strut and when not, it is noted that the structures are very different in their nature.
+Comparing the internal structures obtained when considering the strut and when not, it is noted that the structures are very different.
 This comparison should be made carefully, as the compliance constraints are not identical.
-However, one can note that when the strut is included into the model, the structure branches into- and out of the connection point.
-In both distinct cases, with and without strut, the structures seem to be qualitatively similar, as there is some structure connecting the upper and lower skin going through the wing and transferring the loads to the strut and the support in the structures where the strut is considered, seen in \cref{fig:strut_twist_struct,fig:strut_twist_chord_struct}.
-In the two cases without the strut, seen in \cref{fig:nostrut_twist_struct,fig:nostrut_twist_chord_struct}, the structure primarily only consists of an I beam like structure connecting the upper and lower skin.
+However, one can note that when the strut is included in the model, the structure branches into- and out of the connection point.
+In both distinct cases, with and without a strut, the structures seem to be qualitatively similar, as there is some structure connecting the upper and lower skin going through the wing and transferring the loads to the strut and the support in the structures where the strut is considered, seen in \cref{fig:strut_twist_struct,fig:strut_twist_chord_struct}.
+In the two cases without the strut, seen in \cref{fig:nostrut_twist_struct,fig:nostrut_twist_chord_struct}, the structure primarily only consists of an I-beam like structure connecting the upper and lower skin.

-In all cases the strain energy density appears to be relatively evenly distributed throughout the wing, with the exception of the regions near the supports.
+In all cases the strain energy density appears to be relatively evenly distributed throughout the wing, except for the regions near the supports.
 This underlines that the used material is indeed necessary to keep the compliances at the specified level.